campjacob/campjacob.github.io/_pages/contact.md

 [1]: /assets/media/jacob-campbell-grading-papers-cusco.jpeg

 Hi, My name is Jacob Rodman Campbell V.S.P. (the V.S.P. is on my birth certificate and stands for "Very Special Person").
 I'm a lot of things, the least of which is a web / graphic designer (it's really just a hobby for me).
 I have a couple of jobs and am super involved in a lot of things.
-You can check out my [CV](/cv/) (kine of like a resume).
+You can check out my [CV](/cv/) (kind of like a resume).
 I really am an advocate for people in need (especially at risk youth, you can check out [my story because I was one][2]).

    [2]: /testimony